ajthor/dungeon-masters-handbook/players/beginners.md

 - [ ] __+2__ Intimidation
 - [x] __+4__ Persuasion

-### Level
+### Levels
 As you progress in the game, you will gain experience.
 As you collect this experience, you will inevitably become stronger than you were before.
 This advancement is represented by your character's *level*.

 As you level up, you will gain higher bonuses to some of your abilities, skills, and proficiencies.
 As you gain levels in your class, you will also gain special attributes known as *class features*.
 Features are unique to your class, race, and background, and help describe the effect that these choices have on your character.
 Higher levels in a particular class grant you more powerful abilities that make you more effective in certain situations you will encounter during the game.

+Take a look at the PHB to see what features are granted to you by your decisions so far.
+Often, you will have one feature given to you by your race, another by your choice in background, and many, many features given to you by your class choices.

 > __NOTE:__ Each level is also attached to advancement in a particular class.
 At level one, you select a class which is referred to as your *'base class'*.
 When you advance to level two, however, you can 'take a level' in another class.
 Taking a level of another class often requires a minimum ability score that directly relates to that class.
+This type of advancement is called *'multi-classing'*.
+When you do this, it is important to differentiate between your character's overall level and the levels you have taken in particular classes, as this will be important later.

+To figure out how your level affects your character, we need to introduce a few new concepts.

+- __Hit Points (HP)__ represent how much health your character has.
+Your hit points will decrease when your character
+- __Hit Dice (HD)__ are how you calculate your hit points, and also how you replenish them.
+Every level